guidias1212/road_to_fullstack/03_BACK-END/03_Other_Languages/01_Java/08_relational_databases/06_SQL/README.md

 **UPDATE:**

-The UPDATE statement is used to modify the existing records in a table.
+The UPDATE statement is used to modify the existing records in a table:
 ```
 UPDATE table_name
 SET column1 = value1, column2 = value2, ...